ryancrumble/node-master-class/app/README.md

 - Run `node index.js` from this directory to run the server.

 - Run `NODE_ENV=production node index.js` to run the server in prod mode.

+## Product modifications

+The course was originally designed for ES5, however, I have used alternative code style due to personal preference and ease of ES6+.